jepsen-io/maelstrom/doc/02-echo/index.md

 Maelstrom works with any kind of binary, feeding it network messages on stdin, receiving network messages from stdout, and logging information on stderr.
-The binary we're going to write is a ruby script, so open up a new file in your favorite editor--let's call it `echo.rb`:
+The binary we're going to write is a Ruby script, so open up a new file in your favorite editor--let's call it `echo.rb`:

 ```rb